‘Would have been in rubbles...’: Pakistan begs US for advanced air defence to after India’s BrahMos strikes - BusinessToday

 Malik is part of the team led by Pakistan People’s Party Chairman and former Foreign Minister Bilawal Bhutto Zardari, currently in Washington to hold talks with American officials and lawmakers.

 His statement, however, flies in the face of Prime Minister Shehbaz Sharif’s narrative at home.
-While Malik was asking for help, Sharif’s government continued to frame the latest conflict with India as a Pakistani triumph—claiming India was forced into a ceasefire and that Pakistan had emerged victorious.
+While Malik was asking for help, Sharif’s government continued to frame the latest conflict with India as a Pakistani triumph — claiming India was forced into a ceasefire and that Pakistan had emerged victorious.
 Islamabad even promoted Army Chief Syed Asim Munir to the rank of Field Marshal to commemorate the supposed win.

 Sharif had earlier confirmed Indian strikes on Pakistani soil, including Rawalpindi, during the border escalation.
 “India launched its BrahMos missile, hitting Pakistan's various provinces, including the airport in Rawalpindi,” he admitted.
 In a separate speech at the Pakistan Monument in Islamabad, he added that Indian missiles had struck Nur Khan Airbase and other vital sites.

-The Pakistani team’s urgent pitch in Washington comes shortly after India dispatched its own delegation to the U.S. to present evidence on Pakistan’s terror infrastructure and brief officials on recent attacks, including ‘Operation Sindoor’ and the Pahalgam terror strike that killed 26 civilians in Jammu and Kashmir.
+The Pakistani team’s urgent pitch in Washington comes shortly after India dispatched its own delegation to the US to present evidence on Pakistan’s terror infrastructure and brief officials on recent attacks, including ‘Operation Sindoor’ and the Pahalgam terror strike that killed 26 civilians in Jammu and Kashmir.
 The Indian side is led by Congress MP Shashi Tharoor.

 Amid diplomatic pressure from both fronts, Pakistan has also sent another team to Moscow — an apparent attempt to hedge bets as global scrutiny intensifies.